line/armeria/site/src/sphinx/advanced-logging.rst

 Using an alternative string converter for a custom attribute
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-By default, `RequestContextExportingAppender`_ uses ``Object.toString()`` to convert an attribute value into an `MDC`_ value.
+By default, :api:`RequestContextExportingAppender` uses ``Object.toString()`` to convert an attribute value into an `MDC`_ value.
 If you want an alternative string representation of an attribute value, you can define a ``Function`` class with a public no-args constructor that transforms an attribute value into a ``String``:

 .. code-block:: java